Meet Father Kevin Storey, CSB

 No matter where he lives, he always feels at home among his Basilian brothers.
 “To me, being a Basilian means a way to follow God and serve people in a brotherhood that allows me to be myself,” he said.

-He will now reside in Toronto, Ontario, where the Basilian Curial Office is located, and is looking forward to spending time with his family, all of whom still reside in Toronto.
+He now resides in Toronto, Ontario, where the Basilian Curial Office is located, and enjoys spending time with his family, all of whom still reside in Toronto.
 “As a Basilian, I never know where I may be sent,” he said.